Midland Picture House

 No one has favorited this theater yet

-Located near the junction with Canning Street, the Midland Picture House opened in 1916, the fourth cinema opened by Shankill Road grocer Joe McKibben.
+Located near the junction with Canning Street, the Midland Picture House opened on 6th March 1916, the fourth cinema opened by Shankill Road grocer Joe McKibben.
 At some time the seating capacity was reduced to 500, to allow for more comfort.
 It had a stage that was only 8 feet deep and there were two dressing rooms.